The systematic control over historical facts in Finland

 The historical persecution of the Finns in Sweden is not told by the media or schools of Finland.

-(Finnish source: Väinö Salminen, Skandinavian suomalaiset, 1906, in the book: Namsarai, Finnish Literature Society, 1999)
+Source: Väinö Salminen, Skandinavian suomalaiset, 1906, in the book: Namsarai, Finnish Literature Society, 1999

-The Swedish governments interfered in Finland's internal affairs in the 1930s, as many prominent writers (Urho Kekkonen, Jussi Teljo and Arvi Korhonen among others) pointed out in the magazine of the Finnish Alliance.
-And since the 1990s.
-Finnish media has censored this and all related things.
+The Swedish governments interfered in Finland's internal affairs in the 1930s, as many prominent writers (Urho Kekkonen, the president 1956-81, professor Jussi Teljo and historian Arvi Korhonen among others) pointed out in the magazine of the Finnish Alliance in the 1930s.
+And perhaps all the years since the 1930s, but the media has censored this and all related things.

 TV and newspapers broadcast disinformation about history and all political issues.
 I hope that this website will open reader's eyes about history of Finland and Sweden.
 Censorship in the mainstream media makes Sweden, Finland and Norway mostly undemocratic countries, ruled by the political and economic elite.

 In Finland, Norway and Sweden nobody can have a public post without being a member of a certain political party.
 In Finland all

 high-ranking officials, who earn 5000 euros a month or more, are members of political parties (source: Finnish radio in 2011, a local politician from Espoo told

 Usually media does not tell this fact, due to censorship.
 And high-ranking officials themselves hardly ever tell citizens that they are party members.

 In dictatorship countries all officials are members of the ruling political party.